Asymptotics of Protein Number Distribution in Stochastic Gene Expression Models under Burst Approximation

-In the following two sections, we further exploit \eqref{binomial} in two different ways.
-From a theoretical perspective, similar to \cite{lu2025stochastickineticsmrnamolecules}, we derive from \eqref{binomial} several elegant and useful inequalities using techniques from functional analysis, establishing an analogue to the Heavy-Tailed Law \cite{ExtrinsicNoiseHeavyTailed2020,ExactlySolvableModels2020}.
-From a computational perspective, a fast solver can be developed by looking into the recurrence relation among subsequent binomial moments.
-Note that, in general, direct computation based on \eqref{binomial} quickly becomes extremely expensive as $m$ grows, because of the combinatorial enumeration needed to determine the integer partition of $m$.
-Actually, since matrix computations within the summation is relatively fast, this bottleneck of computational complexity is independent of the order $N$ of the model and purely combinatorial.
+where $C_r:=\sum_{n=r}^\infty\binom{n}{r}D_n$ and $\bm{I}_N$ denotes the $N$-dimensional identity matrix.
+Note that $\{C_r\}_{r\geq 1}$ are all well-defined since we assume moments of all orders of $\{b^{[r]}_{i,j}\}_{r\geq1}$ exist.
+In \eqref{binomial}, the summation is taken over all ordered partitions of $m$ into positive integers.
+For example, when $m=3$, the summation includes four ordered partitions: $l_1=3$; $l_1=1,l_2=2$; $l_1=2,l_2=1$; and $l_1=1,l_2=1,l_3=1$.
+From \eqref{binomial}, one can readily calculate low-order binomial moments and, consequently, important summary statistics such as the noise and the Fano factor.
+The analytical results are reported in the Supplemental Materials and are consistent with existing studies \cite{ExactDistributionsStochastic2022}.
+In general, direct computation based on \eqref{binomial} quickly becomes impractical as $m$ grows, because of the combinatorial enumeration needed to determine the integer partition of $m$.
+Actually, matrix computations within the summation is relatively fast, therefore the computational bottleneck is independent of the order of the model ($N$) and is purely combinatorial.
+We will also provide a combinatorial trick to overcome it in certain cases.